 Ugh.
 A new year is upon us, meaning everybody and their brother are making some sort of resolution.
 To be better with money, to exercise more, to lose weight – you know the drill.
 Aside from the fact that 80% of resolutions fail by February, creating drastic, life-changing goals isn’t something most people can do.
 Instead of trying to change your life completely, do things in increments that can make a difference.

 Keep in mind that you don’t have to make any resolutions at all.
 But if you’re thinking about it, here are a few ideas:

 My natural inclination is to stay home, watching TV, away from everyone.
 I’m not the only one who feels this way.
 A few years ago, I decided to say yes to any opportunities that came my way.
 It resulted in more options for me in my personal and professional life.
 While I don’t recommend going all-in like that, you can say yes to things you might typically skip.
 It could be as simple as saying yes to an event you usually wouldn’t attend.

 Stepping outside of your comfort zone can be positive.
 In my experience, I found this was the case more often than not.

-It’s so easy to get caught up on the monotony of work and daily life that you forget to take time for yourself.
-This year, focus on self care.
-From going to get a massage or a pedicure, to taking the time to see a movie or try a new restaurant – self care encompasses things large and small.
-Bottom line, take time to enjoy yourself by doing things that make you happy.
+Getting caught up in the monotony of work and daily life is so easy that you forget to take time for yourself.
+This year, focus on self-care.
+From getting a massage or a pedicure to seeing a movie or trying a new restaurant, self-care encompasses things large and small.
+The bottom line: take time to enjoy yourself by doing things that make you happy.

 Do you plan to make any resolutions for the new year?
 Tell us about yours, why you do or don’t make resolutions, and more in the comments below.
 Happy New Year!